kevinw/GodotVisionExample/README.md

 ## To Hack on GodotVision

+GodotVision is referenced as a Package Dependency in this example repo.
+If you want to modify GodotVision:

-Clone the [GodotVision](https://github.com/kevinw/GodotVision) repository next to your project.
-Drag the GodotVision folder onto your Xcode project's navigator/file tree on the left.
+* Clone the [GodotVision](https://github.com/kevinw/GodotVision) repository next to your project.
+* Drag the GodotVision folder onto your Xcode project's navigator/file tree on the left.
 This establishes a local package dependency and changes to GodotVision you make will have immediate effect in your project.